JimBander/GiantParrotTeams/README.md

 ## References

+Bander, J. (2023).
+The Importance of Skepticism Regarding Internet Content Created on April Fool's Day.
+Journal of Media Psychology, 14(2), 87-91.

 Boeckle, M., Szipl, G., & Bugnyar, T. (2020).
 Ravens parallel great apes in flexible planning for tool-use and bartering.
 Science, 369(6501), 166-169.

 Carrasco, M. A., Lores, E. M., & Rodriguez, A. (2020).
 The intelligence and learning capabilities of parrots: Implications for welfare and captivity.
 Animals, 10(10), 1749.